How to Format Your Book for Amazon Kindle Using Microsoft Word

 2. Set Page Size and Margins

-Open your manuscript in Microsoft Word and set the page size to 6×9 inches, which is a common Kindle eBook size.
-Adjust margins to 0.5 inches on all sides for a clean layout.
+Open your manuscript in Microsoft Word and set the page size to 6×9 inches, which is a common eBook size.
+Adjust margins to 0.5 inches on all sides for a clean layout that works well across Kindle devices.

 Double-check that your text is left-aligned for consistency and better eBook compatibility.